Pimsleur Japanese Vs Memrise Japanese – Which is Better?

 The premium model of Pimsleur Japanese provides access to Pimsleur’s user-friendly and slick dashboard.
 To the right of the audio lesson, there are a number of visual features to run through which reinforce what you’ve learned in each lesson.

-This includes Flashcards, a Quick Match Round, a Speed Review and a Speak Easy section.
+This includes Flashcards, a Quick Match Round, a Speed Review, and a Speak Easy section.

 In addition to this, you can save key vocabulary and phrases in a dedicated Skills Section.
 The further you progress within the course, the more of this you unlock.
-So, with each completed lesson, you earn new language skills.
+So, with each completed lesson, you learn new language skills.

-By level 6, (within 3 hours of study), I had covered and unlocked parts of Meet & Greet, Survival Skills, Speak & Understand, General Phrases, Directions, Travel, Time and Food.
-The more you progress in the course, the more words and phrases go into these categories which you can review.
+By level 6, (within 3 hours of study), you will uncover and unlock parts of Meet & Greet, Survival Skills, Speak & Understand, General Phrases, Directions, Travel, Time, and Food

 The Pimsleur App

-One particular aspect of Pimsleur on Mobile I think is great is the ability to switch to Driving Mode.
+Pimsleur on mobile is very similar to the desktop version.
+One particular aspect of Pimsleur on Mobile many people think is great is the ability to switch to Driving Mode.

 This is great because it means you can learn on the go, which is something you cannot do so easily with Memrise, requiring a greater degree of interaction.